Skip to main content

 cstep logo

-New York State established the Collegiate Science and Technology Entry Program (CSTEP) for its residents in 1986 with the purpose of increasing participation of under-represented groups and/or low-income students pursuing professional licensure (e.g.: medicine, law, social work, interior design) and careers in science, technology, engineering and mathematics (STEM) and health-related fields.
+New York State established the Collegiate Science and Technology Entry Program (CSTEP) for its residents in 1986 with the purpose of increasing the number of students from under-represented groups who are pursuing professional licensure and careers in mathematics, science, technology and health-related fields.
 Cornell University founded one of the initial CSTEP programs in 1986.
 Currently, 47 CSTEP programs exist throughout the state.

 In 2008, Cornell established the Cornell Professional Opportunity Program (CPOP) aimed to mirror CSTEP and extend the benefits of CSTEP to our students whose permanent residence is outside of NYS.